msncn/scs-m21-deep-learning-challenge/Report.md

 # Report

-## Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:

-## Results: Using bulleted lists and images to support your answers, address the following questions:
+The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.

+The purpose of this analysis is to

+## Results:

 Data Preprocessing

-What variable(s) are the target(s) for your model?
+* What variable(s) are the target(s) for your model?
+  * The `IS_SUCCESSFUL` column
-What variable(s) are the features for your model?
+* What variable(s) are the features for your model?
+  *
-What variable(s) should be removed from the input data because they are neither targets nor features?
+* What variable(s) should be removed from the input data because they are neither targets nor features?
+  *

 Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+* How many neurons, layers, and activation functions did you select for your neural network model, and why?
+  *
-Were you able to achieve the target model performance?
+* Were you able to achieve the target model performance?
+  *
-What steps did you take in your attempts to increase model performance?
+* What steps did you take in your attempts to increase model performance?
+  *

+## Summary:

-## Summary: Summarize the overall results of the deep learning model.
+Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.